Parking ticket hot spots: Where you’re most likely to get cited in Western Washington

 A $47 parking ticket is not easy to come back to, but it does help build the revenue for the city.

-Each of the past 5 years, collections from parking tickets has amounted to more than $20 million in revenue.
+Each of the past five years, collections from parking tickets has amounted to more than $20 million in revenue.

 Seattle Parking Ticket Revenues Per Year